nlblocks/SimpleSerial/README.md

 ## How to install:

-Download simpleserial.js and add it to your <head>:
+Download simpleserial.js and add it to your html:

     <script src="js/simpleserial.js"></script>